 Ocean Regeneration can take many forms, but, it all depends on the public and policy makers understanding that there is a problem to begin - and then a potential solution - with which it is possible to make change happen.
 Only then will environmental engineers be in a position (from suitable funding streams) to work on solutions and to put potential remedies into operation for testing and evaluation.
 There are no funding streams for this research as we write.

 The problem is that waters that are polluted with plastic, be it microbeads, microplastics or bottle caps, are infecting our wild fish stocks and stunting their growth, killing seabirds, marine reptiles and mammals along the way.
 It has got to stop.

 IS THERE A CURE?

-The next question is, is there a cure?
+The next question is, is there a potential cure?
 At the Cleaner Ocean Foundation we believe that there is a potential solution based on many inputs, such as prevention and beach cleaning, but mainly centered around fleets of dedicated ocean cleaning vessels operating intelligently to a plan, using satellites and ocean current modeling programs to target waste.

 The point we are making here is that while the International Maritime Organization, European Commission (Horizon 2020), and in particular, the United Nations with their Sustainability Development Goal 14 (SDG14) - and other bodies - now recognize that there is a problem with unhealthy oceans, as yet nobody has proposed a workable Ocean Regeneration Plan (ORP).
 As we are campaigning for cleaner oceans it is our duty to present possible solutions for the world to consider.
 We must stimulate and nurture possible remedies, and incentivise innovators if we are to achieve food security.

 We must not strangle enterprise with red tape.
 If we do so potential solutions will be lost, because ideas men and women will choose to tread a path where their talents are rewarded - or retire to their gardens - rather than battle civil servant puppeteers and engage in endless form filling.
 We need to create an easy path to encourage innovators - a 'blue tape' fast track to realise the UN SDG agendas.